Jeonju Abu Bakr Al‑Seddiq Mosque: Facilities and activities

 Jeonju Masjid provides facilities for the performance of all daily prayers, including provisions for wudu (ablution) and spaces for men and women in separate prayer areas.
-The site, covering approximately 330.6 m², is equipped with essential religious items such as prayer mats and Qurans.
+The site, covering approximately 330.6 m^{2}, is equipped with essential religious items such as prayer mats and Qurans.
 Services at the mosque are offered in English, Korean, and Arabic.
 In addition to regular prayer services—including the Friday Jumu’ah—Jeonju Masjid also hosts lectures, cultural events, and community gatherings aimed at fostering greater understanding of Islamic traditions in Korea.